TeacHKal/LARAVEL-PDO/readme.md

 ### 4. Change Your Hosts
-Open any text editor in "RUN AS ADMINISTRATOR" mode and go to "C:\Windows\System32\drivers\etc" and open "hosts" file.
+Open any text editor in :warning: "RUN AS ADMINISTRATOR" mode and go to "C:\Windows\System32\drivers\etc" and open "hosts" file.
 If you don't run text editor in run as administrator you won't be able to see the "etc" folder or change (save) it.

-NOTE: Some antiviruses won't allow you to change the "hosts" file, you need check/uncheck option in your antivirus so you would be able to change the file.
+:warning: NOTE: Some antiviruses won't allow you to change the "hosts" file, you need check/uncheck option in your antivirus so you would be able to change the file.
 - When you open "hosts" file at the bottom add two new lines:
 ```
 127.0.0.1 localhost